Ghazvinie/payment-integration/README.md

 - Using Stripe the user inputs their card details to pay
 - On successful completion the user is redirected to a success page

+### Paying with PayPal:
+- User selects PayPal and is redirected to a PayPal hosted payment page where they can login
+- At the same time a PayPal payment is created using a create payment JSON object consisting of the purchase items and other relevant details
+- Once the user logs in they are redirected to confirmation page
+- On user approval the payment is executed using an execute payment JSON object
+- The user is redirected to a success page

+### Paying with Stripe:

 ### Built with:
 - JavaScript
 - NodeJs 16.1.0 / Express 4.17.1
 - HTML / CSS
+- paypal-rest-sdk 0.7.0
+- stripe 4.23.2

 ### To run: